 Nominating and Corporate Governance Committee Charter

-The Nominating and Corporate Governance Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of Activision Blizzard, Inc. (the “Company”) to (1) identify and to recommend to the Board individuals qualified to serve as directors of the Company and on committees of the Board; (2) advise the Board with respect to the Board composition, committees and procedures; and (3) oversee the evaluation of the Board.
+The Nominating and Corporate Governance Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of Activision Blizzard, Inc. (the “Company”) to (1) identify and to recommend to the Board individuals qualified to serve as directors of the Company and on committees of the Board; (2) advise the Board with respect to the Board composition, committees and procedures; (3) oversee the evaluation of the Board; and (4) to provide oversight of the corporate governance affairs of the Board and the Company.
 Such activities shall be conducted in a manner consistent with the Company’s certificate of incorporation (as amended from time to time, the “Certificate of Incorporation”) and the Company’s bylaws (as amended from time to time, the “Bylaws”).

-The Committee shall consist of at least three directors.
+The Committee shall consist of at least two directors.

-The Committee shall meet as often as it determines necessary to carry out its authority and responsibilities, but at least twice per year.
+The Committee shall meet in person or telephonically as often as it determines necessary to carry out its authority and responsibilities, but at least twice per year.

 The chairperson of the Committee shall, in consultation with the other Committee members and members of management, be responsible for calling meetings of the Committee, establishing meeting agendas and supervising the meetings.
 Any Committee member may, by written request, call a meeting of the Committee at any time.
 Additionally, any Committee member may submit items to be included in the agenda for, and may raise subjects that are not on the agenda at, any meeting.

-Unless provided otherwise by law, this Charter, or the Company’s Certificate of Incorporation or Bylaws, a majority of Committee members, present in person or by telephone, shall constitute a quorum and the vote of a majority of Committee members present or otherwise able to be cast a vote (giving effect to the voting rights of the Stockholder Designees, as set forth in the Certificate of Incorporation) at a meeting at which there is a quorum is necessary to constitute the act of the Board.
+Unless provided otherwise by law, this Charter, the Company’s Certificate of Incorporation or the Bylaws, a majority of Committee members present shall constitute a quorum and the vote of a majority of Committee members present at a meeting at which there is a quorum is necessary to constitute the act of such committee.
 The Committee may also take action by unanimous written consent.
 No action by the Committee, however, shall be valid unless taken at a meeting for which adequate notice has been given or duly waived by Committee members.